I Took a Dump the Same Way the Apollo Astronauts Did—and Dear God Was It Awful

 Advertisement

 The Collection Device also included an antibacterial packet that was poured into the bag, which then had to be kneaded, revoltingly, to get it all mixed in.
-Then the bag was sealed, placed into and outer bag, then stored.
+Then the bag was sealed, placed into an outer bag, then stored.

 Using these bags was not easy at all.
 Astronauts found that the process of actually taking a crap with these things, in the confines of the CM and in zero gravity, turned into a 45-minute, naked, miserable affair.